Monday June 30, 2014

-The 2013 fellows are the third class of new teacher candidates to be prepared through the program since the fellowship was launched in Ohio in 2010.
-They are the second class to attend the University of Dayton.
-The University's first cohort of 11 teachers graduated earlier this month, and all received offers to teach three years in Dayton-area, high-need schools.
+The 2014 fellows are the fourth class of new teacher candidates to be prepared through the program since the fellowship was launched in Ohio in 2010.
+They are the third class to attend the University of Dayton.

-"The success of our first Woodrow Wilson fellows exceeded our initial high expectations, and we are eager to continue this program that aligns with our Catholic, Marianist mission to serve our community and educate for the changing times," said Kevin Kelly, dean of the University of Dayton School of Education and Health Sciences.
-"The fellows will make a difference in Ohio schools and open new career paths in science, technology, engineering and math for students."
+"The success of our first two cohorts of Woodrow Wilson fellows exceeded our initial high expectations, and we are eager to continue this program that aligns our Catholic, Marianist mission to serve our community and education for the changing times," said Kevin Kelly, dean of the University of Dayton School of Education and Health Sciences.
+"The fellows are making a difference in Dayton and Ohio schools and are openning new career paths in science, technology, engineering and math for students.

 Partner universities have redesigned teacher preparation programs to prepare the fellows in local classrooms, providing an in-depth clinical experience with mentoring and support from the university and teachers in the district.
 The hands-on training is similar to how physicians learn in hospitals.
 Programs also emphasize specific teaching approaches for STEMM fields.
 After a year of intensive preparation alongside teachers in their classrooms, fellows commit to teach for at least three years in a high-need Ohio school.

-The new fellows, whose master's work begins June 24, will be ready to teach students in fall 2014.
+The new fellows will be ready to teach students in their own classroom in fall 2015.

 Ohio launched its Woodrow Wilson Teaching Fellowship in March 2010 at John Carroll University, The Ohio State University, the University of Akron and the University of Cincinnati.
 In 2011, the University of Dayton, Ohio University and the University of Toledo joined the program.
 For a factsheet on the Fellowship and a map of participating universities, visit the related link.